• +44 7391 388154

 Field Excursions

 One-day Field Excursions are also attended by all participants in the Programme.
 Your experiences and observations on these elements of the programme are not formally assessed, but are designed to enrich your studies both by reference to your chosen option and to introduce you to sites of exceptional importance in England’s literary heritage.
-Details are finalised in the spring, but the projected excursions in 2024 will include 2-3 of the following:
+Details are finalised in the spring, but the projected excursions will include 2 or 3 of the following:

 • Shakespeare’s Globe on the banks of the Thames in London.
 A guided tour of the theatre and its related museums will be followed by an afternoon performance.